syncfusion-content/uwp-docs/uwp/DataGrid/Master-Details-View.md

 # Master-Details View in UWP Data Grid

-SfDataGrid provides support to represent the hierarchical data in the form of nested tables using Master-Details View.
+UWP Data Grid provides support to represent the hierarchical data in the form of nested tables using Master-Details View.
 You can expand or collapse the nested tables ([DetailsViewDataGrid](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.DetailsViewDataGrid.html)) by using an expander in a row or programmatically.
 The number of tables nested with relations is unlimited.

 ![UWP DataGrid shows master details view](Master-Details-View_images/Master-Details-View_img1.png)